danielfdickinson/hugo-oldnew-mashup/content/_index.md

   <a href="#emc2ref" id="emc2foot"><sup>1</sup></a>A footnote to the aside.

 oneliner: A short oneliner for the site
-subliner: And a sub-oneliner for the site.
+subliner: And a longer sub-oneliner for the site.
 ---